-The strategy of the programme directly contributes to the achievement of the Union commitment formulated as a headline target of EU 2020 Strategy: "Improving the conditions for research and development, in particular with the aim of bringing combined public investment levels in this sector to 3% of GDP".
+The strategy of the programme directly contributes to the achievement of the Union commitment formulated as a headline target of EU 2020 Strategy: "Improving the conditions for research and development, in particular, with the aim of raising combined public investment levels in this sector to 3% of GDP".

-Strategic assignment of EU Initiative Innovation Union and its commitments will target in particular on: strengthen cross border matching of innovative firms with investors, ensure stronger involvement of SME in European R&I programmes, facilitate collaborative research and knowledge transfer, improve the use of ESI-Funds for research and innovation and others.
+The strategic orientation of the EU Initiative Innovation Union and its commitments target the following: to support the cross-border matching of innovative firms with investors, ensure stronger involvement of SMEs in European R&I programmes, facilitate collaborative research and knowledge transfer, improve the use of ESI-Funds for research and innovation, and other purposes.

-Two of the three priorities of Horizon 2020 as EU Framework programme for research and Innovation are especially relevant for the Austrian-Czech Programme region:
+Two of the three priorities of Horizon 2020, which is the EU Framework programme for research and innovation, are of special relevance for the Austrian-Czech Programme region:

-- Industrial leadership (making Europe a more attractive location to invest in research and innovation) and - Societal challenges (a challenge-based approach will bring together resources and knowledge across different fields, technologies and disciplines, including social sciences and the humanities)
+- Industrial leadership (making Europe a more attractive location to invest in research and innovation) and - Societal challenges (a challenge-based approach to bring together resources and knowledge across different fields, technologies and disciplines, including social sciences and the humanities)

-The National Reform Programmes (NRP) of both member states put a strong emphasis on R&D. While the Austrian NRP emphasises the importance of investment in research, development and innovation and sets the target of 3,76 % in 2020 compared to 2,76% in 2010, the Czech NRP sets as a target 1% of GDP invested in R&D (public sector only).

-Not only the NRPs but also other key strategic documents and regional strategies underline the importance of R&I for national and regional economies. (see Annex)
+The National Reform Programmes (NRP) of both member states put a strong emphasis on R&D. The Austrian NRP emphasises the importance of investment in research, development and innovation, and defines a target of 3.76% for 2020 as compared to 2.76% in 2010.
+The Czech Republic's national target for EU 2020 ("Public expenditure allocated to research, development and innovation to reach 1% of the Czech GDP was formally reached and the NRP 2014 states an achievement of 1.03%1.
+Despite this positive trend, another effort in this field is needed to gradually approach the general EU objective, i.e. total investments in R&D&I of 3% of GDP.
+Not only the NRPs, but also other key strategic documents and regional strategies underline the importance of R&I for national and regional economies. (see Bibliography in the Annex)